Jay-Aye/DockerPackaging/README.md

 5. Ensure all tests pass
 6. Submit a pull request

-**📝 Documentation**: When adding new API endpoints, ensure they include comprehensive XML comments for automatic Swagger documentation.
+**📝 Documentation**: When adding new API endpoints, ensure they include comprehensive XML comments.
+Swagger will automatically generate documentation from these comments, maintaining it as the single source of truth for all API information.

 ## 📄 License